VI. Crossing Bulgaria from west to east. Routes:

 From Roman to Kunino to Reselets to Cherven Bryag to Deventsi to Telish to Sadovets to Krushovitsa to Yasen to Pleven.

-Information about the route from Roman to Cherven Bryag can be seen here:
+Information about the route from Roman to Cherven Bryag and the opportunities in the region can be seen here:

 Chapter I. Passes in Balkan